|Associate Provost for Faculty

 Office and Mailing Address: 1550 Beardshear

-She was the institution’s chief diversity officer from 2010 to 2013.
-Prior to her appointment as associate provost, Bratsch-Prince served from 2007-2010 as associate dean in the College of Liberal Arts and Sciences where her portfolio included international activities for the college, including study abroad; distance and online education; faculty orientation; and faculty and staff awards in the College.
+From 2010 to 2013 Bratsch-Prince served as the institution’s chief diversity officer.
+Prior to her appointment as associate provost, Bratsch-Prince served from 2007-2010 as associate dean in the College of Liberal Arts and Sciences where her portfolio included international activities and study abroad; distance and online education; faculty orientation; and faculty and staff awards in the College.
 She served as director of the LAS International Studies Program and was interim director of the Women's Studies Program.

-A member of the Iowa State faculty since 1990, Bratsch-Prince was chair of the Department of World Languages and Cultures from 2002-2008.
-As chair, Bratsch-Prince led a realignment of the department’s mission and broadened its emphasis to better serve our students who seek credentials in another language and culture.
-She was key to the development of a second major in Languages and Cultures for Professions (LCP), the establishment of student internships, the formal renaming of the department, and the creation of a new unified major in World Languages and Cultures.
-In 2005, she received the college award for Outstanding Departmental Leadership, followed by the university award in 2006.
-She was named Post-Secondary Educator of the Year for 2006 by the Iowa World Language Association in recognition of her work on articulation and advocacy in world language education.
-She is a former member of the Executive Committee of the MLA’s Association of Departments of Foreign Languages (ADFL), having served as ADFL president for 2010.
-Bratsch-Prince is president of the Iowa Network of Women in Higher Education (2012-2013) and a member of the Big 12 Chief Diversity Officers’ Consortium.
+A member of the Iowa State faculty since 1990, Bratsch-Prince served as chair of the Department of World Languages and Cultures from 2002-2008.
+As chair, Bratsch-Prince led a realignment of the department’s mission and broadened its emphasis to better serve students who seek credentials in another language and culture.
+She was key to the development of a second major in Languages and Cultures for Professions (LCP), the establishment of student internships, the formal renaming of the department, and the creation of a unified major in World Languages and Cultures.
+She has been recognized with both the College- and University-level awards for Outstanding Departmental Leadership.
+She was recognized by the Iowa World Language Association for her work on articulation and advocacy in world language education.
+She served as a member of the Executive Committee of the MLA’s Association of Departments of Foreign Languages (ADFL), and served as ADFL president in 2010.

-Bratsch-Prince is a native of Brooklyn, New York, who spent two years living and studying in Madrid, Spain.
-She earned her bachelor’s and master’s degrees in Spanish from New York University.
-She has a doctoral degree in Romance Philology from the University of California at Berkeley.
+Bratsch-Prince is a native of Brooklyn, New York, and earned her bachelor’s and master’s degrees in Spanish from New York University.
+She holds a doctoral degree in Romance Philology from the University of California at Berkeley.